timhuff/canvas-phash/README.md

 The time taken ranged from just under 75ms to 150ms.
 For my tests, it generally took `phash` about 1-2 times longer to compute a hash as it took `canvas-phash`.

 ### Finding the Hamming Distance
 Typical time taken ranged from 0.2ms to 0.3ms.
 For my tests, it generally took `canvas-phash` about 2-3 times longer to find the hamming distance of two hashes.
 When comparing against a large collection of images, this is potentially significant.
 That being said, this library has not been optimized.
+Also, the actual hash created is 128 bytes long and takes up about 2-3 times more space.

 ## Installation
 In order to use this library, it will be necessary to follow the installation instructions found in the [canvas](https://www.npmjs.com/package/canvas) package.